Mystic Manor: Ride experience

 The Arms & Armour room is full of weapons and armor that have come alive.
-First seen is a samurai armor wielding a katana that tries to hack Albert's head off, but he dodges each slash with success, then a cannon opens fire on the guests which knocks the carriage back and sends it spinning away.
+First seen is a suit of samurai armor wielding a katana that tries to hack Albert's head off, but he dodges each slash with success, then a cannon opens fire on the guests which knocks the carriage back and sends it spinning away.
 The carriage passes through a hallway containing three suits of armor, their helmets floating next to their bodies and singing along with the music.
-The carriage then moves in front of a large medieval catapult, which loads and takes aim at the guests, knocking them into the next room.
+The carriage then moves in front of a large medieval crossbow on a stand, which loads and takes aim at the guests, the carriage narrowly dodging its shot, knocking them into the next room.
 On the other side of the room, a Mongolian suit of armor can be seen holding a few helmets aloft and laughing evilly.

 In a swift move, guests enter the Egyptian Antiquities room, where a sarcophagus glows an unearthly green as swarms of scarabs emerge from it, to which the sarcophagus' face turns scared before being covered.
 The scarabs cover all the lights and guests are stuck riding through the darkness.

 The guests reached the end of the darkness and reach the Tribal Arts rooms, where a large tiki figure dominates the room, spewing lava from its mouth.
 Two tiki poles stand on either side, as well as multiple other tiki statues.
 The room is full of chanting and tribal drums, all in tune with the music.
 Three tiki statues rotate and aim arrows and blow dart guns, which reveals Albert pinned to the opposite wall, stuck but unharmed by their ammunition.

 Then the carriages goes into the Chinese Salon where a giant jade Sun Wukong statue is brought to life and uses its staff to create a tornado, making the room spin and causing all the paintings in the salon to break apart and fall down.
 The vehicles continuously circle the room during this scene.
 Albert appears on a wall and the statue tries to hit him with a lightning bolt.
-This only succeeds in blowing away a portion of the wall, which crumbles, showing the dust sky.
+This only succeeds in blowing away a portion of the wall, which crumbles, showing the dusty sky.
 Albert is then blown away from the manor and manages to hold onto a large harp as the enchanted music box suddenly appears.
 Albert jumps onto the box as the carriages move back to the Acquisitions and Cataloguing Room.

 The music climaxes as the magic flies back into the music box.
 Albert slams the lid shut and breathes a sigh of relief as the lights come back on, revealing a perfectly normal room.
 Lord Mystic then appears behind Albert, happy to have finally found him.
 He asks if Albert touched the music box, which Albert immediately denies.
 Wondering as to whether the legends regarding it are true, Lord Mystic thanks the guests for touring his home and bids them farewell as the vehicles move back into the station.